analytically/innerbuilder/README.md

 ### Rate

-If you enjoy this plugin, please rate it on its [plugins.jetbrains.com page](https://plugins.jetbrains.com/plugin/7354).
+If you enjoy this plugin, please rate it on its [plugins.jetbrains.com page](https://plugins.jetbrains.com/plugin/7354-innerbuilder/).

 ### Building

-- Run `./prepare-build.sh` to download dependencies.
+- Run `./prepare-build.sh` to download IntelliJ IDEA Community Edition
-- Run `mvn package`.
-It will download IntelliJ IDEA Community Edition to unpack jars and use them to compile the plugin.
+- Run `mvn package`

 ### License